DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onDirectoryCreating.md

 ---

-Use the **Create Directory** context menu or toolbar item to invoke the "New Directory" dialog.
+Use the **Create Directory** [context menu](/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/) or [toolbar item](/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/) to invoke the dialog.
+In the dialog, enter the directory name and click **Create** to create a new directory.

 The component executes the **onDirectoryCreating** function when you enter a directory name and click **Create** in the dialog.

 ![DevExtreme File Manager - Create Directory](/images/FileManager/create-directory-dialog.png)